 In this article we will share how some Silvertrac Users have used the Task and Auto Notifications features to create email or text Alerts for Supervisors and Dispatchers when an Officer is late to a post.

 When creating a Task Name you'll want it to reflect something that indicates that the Officer has arrived on site.

 Some examples might be: Officer Arrived, Officer On Duty, Officer Reporting for Shift, etc...

 NOTE: It is important to remember that all tasks must be created using an issue type.
 This can be done by either creating a new issue type or using an existing one.

-Step 2.1: Hover over the users tab, click Edit Notifications, then select the Admin, Supervisor or Dispatcher whom you would like to receive the alerts.
+Hover over the Users tab, click Edit Notifications, then select the Admin, Supervisor or Dispatcher whom you would like to receive the Alerts.

-Remember: Users that have this box checked under their notification settings, will receive overdue task alerts only for tasks that are selected to send alerts as set by the system administrator.
-This feature is best used for supervisor/managerial roles.
+NOTE: Users that have this box checked under their Notification settings will receive overdue Task Alerts only for Tasks that are selected to send Alerts as set by the System Administrator.
+This feature is best used for Supervisor/Managerial User Roles.